sinatra/sinatra/README.md

 **Session Secret App Config**

-Setup your app config to fail-safe to a secure random secret if the `SESSION_SECRET` environment variable is not available.
+Set up your app config to fail-safe to a secure random secret if the `SESSION_SECRET` environment variable is not available.

 For bonus points use the [sysrandom